christopherjacobm/CSCE678-AggieStackCLI-Project1/README.md

 # CSCE 678 - Distributed Systems and Cloud Computing
 This projects implements AggieStack CLI (the CLI for an OpenStack, a free and open source Software Platform for cloud computing.)
 The project has been implemented in Python 3.

-*NOTE* We have implemented Part C (bonus marks) and given the design for Part C in the report.
+**Please Note** We have implemented Part C (bonus marks) and given the design for Part C in the report.
 Please take this into consideration while grading the project.

 The project is divided into two parts: